Does Medicare Cover Mental Health?

 Original Medicare helps pay for both outpatient and inpatient services, as well as prescription drugs.

-If you have a Medicare Advantage Plan, you may receive additional services not included in Original Medicare.
+, you may receive additional services not included in Original Medicare.
 Check your plan details or talk to your service provider about its specific benefits.

 What Services Does Original Medicare (Parts A and B) Cover?